SourceBox-LLC/FineFoundry/docs/user-guide/build-publish-tab.md

 - **Publish adapter** button
   - Uploads the adapter folder (LoRA) to the Hugging Face model repository.
   - This is adapter-only publishing (Phase 1).

+#### Model card (README.md)

+If you enable the model card editor:

+- Use **Load simple template** to start from a clean scaffold.
+- Use **Generate with Ollama** to draft an intelligent card using the selected training run metadata.

+When you generate with Ollama, the UI shows a small loading spinner and snackbars for start/success/failure.

 ______________________________________________________________________